What harmful conditions do the guards have? Harmful production factors

 At first glance, it seems that in this context, harmful and dangerous are synonyms.
 However, this interpretation is incorrect.

-Dangerous is a production factor, the impact of which on the human body can lead to a sharp deterioration in health or injury.
+Hazardous is an industrial factor, the impact of which on the human body can lead to a sharp deterioration in health or injury.

-Harmful is a production factor that, affecting the employee's body, leads to illness or a decrease in the level of performance.
+Harmful is a production factor that, affecting the worker’s body, leads to illness or a decrease in the level of performance.

 Absolutely all harmful and dangerous production factors are divided into 4 types:

 1. Physical.
-These include, for example, a lack of natural light, gas pollution in a room or an increased level of humidity in the workplace.
+These include, for example, the lack natural light, gas pollution in the room or increased humidity in the workplace.

 3. Chemical.
-Irritating, toxic and other substances that enter the employee's body through the respiratory system, mucous membranes or skin and cause harm to his health.
+Irritating, toxic and other substances that enter the worker’s body through the respiratory system, mucous membranes or skin and cause harm to his health.

 4. Psychophysical.
 These include, for example, nervous overload.

-At the same time, as the legislator notes, one and the same harmful or hazardous production factor may belong to different groups.
+At the same time, as the legislator notes, the same harmful or dangerous production factor may belong to different groups.

 Don't know your rights?

-Organization of working conditions for workers in order to exclude exposure to hazardous and harmful production factors is nothing more than labor protection.
+Organizing working conditions for workers in order to exclude exposure to dangerous and harmful production factors is nothing more than labor protection.

-By the decision of the head, the position of an engineer or other specialist may be introduced at the enterprise, whose duties will include the organization of safe working conditions.
+By decision of the manager, the enterprise may introduce the position of an engineer or other specialist whose responsibilities will include organizing safe working conditions.

-Employees who are exposed to harmful factors during their work are required to undergo medical examinations.
+Workers who are in process labor activity exposed to harmful factors, are required to undergo medical examinations.

-The legislator determines this requirement not only by the interests of the employer (who, based on the results of the medical examination, will find out whether the employee can continue to occupy his position), but also by taking care of citizens in order to prevent the development of diseases that may arise in the course of performing work duties.
+The legislator determines this requirement not only by the interests of the employer (who, based on the results of the medical examination, will find out whether the employee can continue to hold his position), but also by caring for citizens in order to prevent the development of diseases that may arise during the performance of work duties.

-Each type of activity has its own harmfulness, but their level is significantly different.
-There are a number of professions that involve an increased level of exposure of a working person to adverse factors and substances associated with increased physical exertion or a high degree of direct risk to life, the threat of disability.
-In order to avoid confusion and ambiguous interpretations in relation to hazardous production factors and to ensure proper protection of the interests of all parties (employee, employer, society), this area is regulated by the state, which determines and establishes by law, their maximum permissible concentrations and exposure levels (MPC and PDU), a list of hazardous professions, the procedure for compulsory medical examination, as well as other labor law and labor protection standards.
+Each type of activity has its own hazards, but their level differs significantly.
+There are a number of professions that involve an increased level of exposure of the working person to adverse factors and substances associated with increased physical activity or a high degree of direct risk to life, the threat of disability.
+In order to avoid confusion and ambiguous interpretations regarding hazardous production factors and to ensure proper protection of the interests of all parties (employee, employer, society), this area is regulated by the state, which determines and establishes by law their maximum permissible concentrations and exposure levels (MPC and PDU), list dangerous professions, the procedure for mandatory medical examination, as well as other norms labor law and labor protection.

 What are harmful production factors